ansible/dispatcherd/README.md

 Both your *background dispatcher service* and your *task publisher* process must have python configured so that your task is importable.

-For more options, see `docs/usage.md`.
+For more options, see [docs/usage](docs/usage.md).

 #### Library

 The dispatcher `@task()` decorator is used to register tasks.

-See the `tools/test_methods.py` module.
-This defines a dispatcher task and the pg_notify channel it will be sent over.
+The [tests/data/methods.py](tests/data/methods.py) module defines some dispatcher tasks and the pg_notify channels they will be sent over.

 ```python
 from dispatcher.publish import task